HOW HOSTSCORE™ WORKS

 - Verify critical claims (uptime guarantees, support hours) directly with the provider

 Measures how thoroughly a host has filled out their profile.
-Complete profiles help users make informed decisions.
+More complete profiles give buyers more to evaluate and rank higher.

 WHAT WOULD YOUR SCORE BE?